fedelopez/ga-seifx01/week-21/day-02.md

 Example: given the following ordered array.
 You are looking for the number 32.

-[9, 14, 20, 31, 32, 57, 100, 101]
+`[9, 14, 20, 31, 32, 57, 100, 101]`

-Is it 9? too low.
+- Is it 9? too low.
-Is it 14? too low.
+- Is it 14? too low.
-Is it 20? too low.
+- Is it 20? too low.
-Is it 32? too low.
+- Is it 31? too low.

 Now, this approach is called *Simple Search* and takes a while on large arrays.

 In Binary Search the search would be like this:

-Is it 31? too low.
+- Is it 31? too low.
-Is it 57? too low.
+- Is it 57? too high.
-I know, it's 32!!
+- I know, it's 32!!

-Imagine the array has now 100 elements.
-If the number is the last one it will take 100 iterations to find it.
+Imagine the array has now 1K elements.
+If the number is the last one it will take 1K iterations to find it.

-In Binary search you would start by asking if it's 50.
-If the number is too high you just have eliminated 50 elements!
+In Binary search you would start by asking if it's 500.
+If the number is too high you just have eliminated 500 elements!
 With Binary Search you guess the middle number and you eliminate half of the numbers every time.

-In an array of 100 elements, you can always guess the number with a maximum of 7 attempts.
+In an array of 1000 elements, you can always guess the number with a maximum of 10 attempts.

 Now imagine an array with 250K elements.
 The number of steps required would be 18 attempts!